-St. Petersburg, FL Mayor Rick Kriseman discusses the city’s commitment to transition to 100% renewable energy at a press conference on December 9, 2016.
+St. Petersburg, FL Mayor Rick Kriseman discusses the city’s investments in renewable energy and transitioning to 100% clean energy at a press conference on December 9, 2016.
 Photo courtesy of Suncoast Sierra Club.

 On November 21st, St. Petersburg, Florida became the nation’s 20th city to commit to meeting their energy needs with only renewable power, a commitment they highlighted in a press conference this past Friday, December 9th.
 Earlier this fall, on September 22nd, Park City, Utah approved a measure to transition the city to 100% renewable energy by 2032, making it the 19th city in the US to make such a pledge.
 They join a host of other US cities that have resolved to acquire all of their energy from sustainable sources, including Chicago, San Diego, Cleveland, Boise, and Boulder.

 The role of cities in addressing climate change is especially important, because they account for 70% of global carbon emissions.
 Fortunately, as the impacts of climate change begin to be felt locally, cities and municipalities are increasingly demonstrating the political will to take bold actions to reduce CO2 emissions.
 As St. Petersburg City Council member Karl Nurse told ThinkProgress, “I think cities are the perfect place because you can make very direct connections between investments that have pay back that people can see.
 There seem to be an endless number of things that cities can do that make economic sense, that are long-term money savers.”